mpadge/hackmd-stat-software/standards/eda.md

 an internal part of an R package, standards shall not be considered to apply to the code itself, rather only to decisions present as user-controlled parameters exposed within the R environment.
-That said, one standard may nevertheless be applied, with an aim to minimise
+That said, one standard may nevertheless be applied, which aims to maximise inter-operability between packages.

--   **EA5.5** *Any packages which internally bundle libraries used for dynamic visualization and which are also bundled in other, pre-existing R packages, should explain the necessity and advantage of re-bundling that library.*
+-   **EA5.6** *Any packages which internally bundle libraries used for dynamic visualization and which are also bundled in other, pre-existing R packages, should explain the necessity and advantage of re-bundling that library.*